munkhdorj-m/Python-exercise-7-LOOP-4/README.md

 **Problem:**

-Print the given number with the equal number of digits.
+Return the given number with the same number of digits.

 **Example:**